Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

 The derivation of $G_3$ w.r.t.~$\theta$ is more complex than to the other three transformation parameters.
-For clarity, we give an example of the derivative over $\theta$:
+For clarity, we only present the derivative over $\theta$:

-During the optimization process, $P^0$ is initialized as the transformation parameters of leaf candidates from previous frame and updated by applying $\bm{p}^t_n = \bm{p}^{t-1}_n- \alpha_2 \frac {d G}{d \bm{p}_n}$ for each leaf at iteration $t$.
+During optimization, $P^0$ is initialized as the transformation parameters of the leaf candidates from the previous frame and updated as $\bm{p}^t_n = \bm{p}^{t-1}_n- \alpha_2 \frac {d G}{d \bm{p}_n}$ for each leaf at iteration $t$.
 Note that this is a multi-leaf \textit{joint} optimization problem because the computation of $\frac {d G_2} {d \bm{p}_n}$ involves all $N^e$ leaf candidates.
 The optimization stops when $G$ does not decrease or it reaches the maximum iteration $D$.